Amrrbakry/learning_ruby/README.md

-# The Odin Project
+# Ruby - The Odin Project

-My solutions for the problems in The Odin Project's curriculum found here: <a href="http://www.theodinproject.com/ruby-programming/">The Odin Project - Ruby Programming</a>
+My solutions for the Ruby course problems in <a href= "http://www.theodinproject.com/">The Odin Project's </a> curriculum found here: <a href="http://www.theodinproject.com/ruby-programming/">The Odin Project - Ruby Programming</a>